15 Odds and Ends

 13. Write a program that uses <random> to simulate rolling two six-sided dice 10 times and prints each roll.

-14. Write a program that generates 10 random values using std::normal_distribution with a mean of 100 and a standard deviation of 15.
+14. Write a program that uses std::normal_distribution<double> to generate 10 random values with a mean of 100 and a standard deviation of 15.
 Print each value.
 Are most values close to 100?

 15. What does this print?